Beverly Hills, California

 What we think

 Leave it to Waldorf Astoria to wow in Tinseltown.
 The brand would impress everyone from Jane Fonda to Justin Theroux with its thoughtful amenities and always on-point service (your complimentary welcome drink will be refilled even before you can think to ask).
 White-on-white guest rooms designed by Rochon, the man behind London’s Savoy and Paris’s George V, are luxurious enough to coddle even the most persnickety movie producers, with floor to ceiling windows, private 110-square-foot terraces, Italian marble bathrooms and a top shelf mini bar and espresso machine to pep you up for morning meetings.
 In this youth and beauty-obsessed town, the 5,000-square-foot La Prairie spa ranks, bringing treatments like White Caviar Brightening and Firming facials to dreamy-eyed starlets.
-Oh, did we mention that Jean-Georges himself is behind the food program?

 You're here because